decentration/edgeware-node/Setting-up-a-Public-Node.md

 service nginx restart
 ```

-You can try to connect to your new node from
+You can now try to connect to your new node from
 [polkadot.js/apps](https://polkadot.js.org/apps/#/settings),
 or by making a curl request that emulates opening a secure
 WebSockets connection: